mathebuddy/mathebuddy-compiler/mbl.md

   Correctness of an answer is determined by a boolean condition or variable, which is embedded into brackets `[ ]`.

-  You are allowed to mix static static and dynamic answers.
+  You are allowed to mix static and dynamic answers.
   If variable `x` is a boolean variable, then `[$x$]` is correct (incorrect) if $x$ is true (false).
   The notation `[x]` indicates that the answer is _always_ true.